ritik-3/amazon_sales_project/README.md

 3. Make your changes and commit them (`git commit -m 'Add your feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Create a new Pull Request.

+## License

+This repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## Contact
 For any questions or inquiries, please contact [Ritik Sunil Khapre](mailto:ritik.khapre5202.com).